pszemraj/vid2cleantxt/README.md

 1. CLI via transcribe.py`script from the command line (`python vid2cleantxt/transcribe.py --input-dir "path/to/video/files" --output-dir "path/to/output/dir"\`)
 2. As a python package, import `vid2cleantxt` and use the `transcribe` module to transcribe videos (`vid2cleantxt.transcribe.transcribe_dir()`)

-If you either don't have want to use it locally or don't have a GPU, you may be interested in the [demo notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) on Google Colab.
+If you don't want to use it locally or don't have a GPU, you may be interested in the [demo notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) on Google Colab.

 ### Installation